-- Appropriates \$3,231,000 in 2024-25 and in 2025-26, and \$2,446,000 in 2026-27 and ongoing from the Real Estate Fund to address salary and benefits funding shortfalls, cover expenses for Attorney General services, external contracts, equipment, and facilities. - Provides an increase of \$849,000 one-time from the Real Estate Fund to address an increase in rent costs associated with the Department of Real Estate's move to the May Lee State Office Complex.
+- Contingent on review and approval of the associated trailer bill, appropriates \$3,231,000 in 2024-25 and in 2025-26, and \$2,446,000 in 2026-27 and ongoing from the Real Estate Fund to address salary and benefits funding shortfalls, cover expenses for Attorney General services, external contracts, equipment, and facilities. - Provides an increase of \$849,000 one-time from the Real Estate Fund to address an increase in rent costs associated with the Department of Real Estate's move to the May Lee State Office Complex.
 This is a one-time request as the Department of General Services is currently in the process of determining ongoing rental rates for the May Lee State Office Complex. - Provides \$700,000 and 3.0 positions in fiscal year 2024-25, \$590,000 and 3.0 positions in 2025-26, and \$251,000 and 1.0 position in 2026- 27 and ongoing from the Real Estate Fund to implement provisions of 18 bills signed into law in 2023.
 This request will support workload associated with updating numerous publications and databases, promulgating regulations, and licensee and consumer education initiatives related to these statutory changes. - Adopts placeholder trailer bill language to increase various licensing fees charged by the Department.